 Playwright, poet, short-story and children's writer John Agard was born on 21 June 1949 in British Guiana (now Guyana).

 John Agard lives in south-east England.
-His poetry collection We Brits (2006), was shortlisted for the 2007 British Book Awards Decibel Writer of the Year award, and The Young Inferno (2008), a poetic reworking of Dante's Inferno for young people, won the 2009 CLPE Poetry Award.
-His latest poetry collection is Clever Backbone (2009).
-A further Selected Poems, Alternative Anthem, was also published in 2009.
+His poetry collection We Brits (2006) was shortlisted for the 2007 British Book Awards Decibel Writer of the Year award, and The Young Inferno (2008), a poetic reworking of Dante's Inferno for young people, won the 2009 CLPE Poetry Award.
+His latest poetry collection for adults is Travel Light Travel Dark (2013).
+A further Selected Poems, Alternative Anthem, was published in 2009.

 ‘Explain yuself / wha yu mean / when yu say half-caste / yu mean when picasso / mix red an green / is a half-caste canvas’?
 So questions the narrator of John Agard’s well-known poem ‘Half-caste’, a wry, imaginative and darkly comic take on racial misconceptions and divisions.